If you need a technical voiceover, follow these tips to achieve maximal results!

 Technical voiceovers can be delivered using a friendly or formal tone, but ideally, they should be presented in an interesting enough way to hold the listeners’ attention.
 After all, long technical tutorials are not known for keeping people awake and alert, and a monotone delivery is likely to contribute to a growing sense of boredom.

-If the target audience consists of patients with a medical condition that your company or product treats, you may want the voice talent to deliver the voiceover in a reassuring, soothing, and confident way, so as to demonstrate sympathy while inspiring the patient’s confidence in your company or product.
+If the target audience consists of patients with a medical condition that your company or product treats, you may want the voice actor to deliver the voiceover in a reassuring, soothing, and confident way, so as to demonstrate sympathy while inspiring the patient’s confidence in your company or product.

 The pace should be slow enough for the listeners to understand and internalize the technically complex text, but not so slow as to bore them.